gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 other variables can sometimes help to see other relationships between variables.

-(ref:fig5-14) Table plot of election data with subjects without any missing responses.
+(ref:fig5-14) Tableplot of election data with subjects without any missing responses (complete cases).

 ```r